safebear/demo-tdd/README.md

 ## To Do

-Add mutation testing
+Add Jest and mutation testing
-Add watch

 ### Maybe: